 The closest Metro Stations to the Supreme Court are Union Station and Capitol South.

-Parking near the National Mall can prove to be difficult, as with most areas in this popular part of Washington D.C., so if using the Metro is not possible, contact a local taxi service, or use a cab on-demand mobile phone apps such as Uber or Lyft.
+Parking near the National Mall can prove to be difficult, as with most areas in this popular part of Washington D.C., so if using the Metro is not possible, contact a local taxi service, or use a cab on-demand mobile phone apps such as Uber or Lyft or a rideshare service like Via.

 March for Life Rally, Conference, and March Information

-This year, the 45th annual March for Life, pro-life, "Love Saves Lives" rally will take place at noon, on Friday, January 19, 2018, at the Washington Monument, near the corner of 15th Street and Constitution Avenue.
+This year, the 45th annual March for Life, pro-life, "Love Saves Lives" rally took place at noon, on Friday, January 19, 2018, at the Washington Monument, near the corner of 15th Street and Constitution Avenue.

-Following the rally, the March will begin on Constitution Avenue between 15th and 17th Streets at approximately 1:00 pm.
-Various pro-life organizations hold events before and after the march each year, including a conference/expo at the Renaissance Washington D.C.
-Downtown Hotel preceding the march.
+Following the rally, the March began on Constitution Avenue between 15th and 17th streets at approximately 1 p.m.
+Various pro-life organizations hold events before and after the march each year, including a conference/expo at the Renaissance Washington D.C., Downtown Hotel preceding the march.

 The conference is designed to provide marchers with in-depth education on the yearly theme, which is "Love Saves Lives" for 2018.
 The speakers and training sessions provide information and training tools for marchers to return home equipped to spread the pro-life message in their communities.